 As clinical dietitian, Harriët Jager-Wittenaar, PhD, RD has performed her PhD research (2010) at the University of Groningen, on the topic of malnutrition in head and neck cancer patients (‘Pre- and post-treatment malnutrition in head and neck cancer patients’).

 Dr. Jager-Wittenaar has interest in the PG-SGA for many years.
-She initiated and coordinated the cross-cultural adaptation of the Scored PG-SGA to the Dutch setting, coordinates the implementation of the PG-SGA in the Netherlands and is developing partner of Pt-Global.
+She initiated and coordinated the cross-cultural adaptation of the Scored PG-SGA to the Dutch setting, coordinates the implementation of the PG-SGA in The Netherlands and is developing partner of the PG-SGA/Pt-Global Platform.

 You can find an overview of the scientific publications of Dr. Jager-Wittenaar here.